Welcome to Netdata! We're glad you're interested in our health monitoring and performance troubleshooting system.

 This guide contains instructions for Netdata installed on a Linux system.
 Many of the instructions will work on other supported operating systems, like FreeBSD and macOS, but we can't make any guarantees.

 No matter where you are in this Netdata guide, if you need help, head over to our GitHub repository.
 That's where we collect questions from users, help fix their bugs, and point people toward documentation that explains what they're having trouble with.

 Click on the issues tab to see all the conversations we're having with Netdata users.
 Use the search bar to find previously-written advice for your specific problem, and if you don't see any results, hit the New issue button to send us a question.

-Or, if that's too complicated, feel free to send this tutorial's author an email.
+Or, if that's too complicated, feel free to send this guide's author an email.